Set up DLM packages in local repository

 cd /var/www/html/All content in this directory is served by the web server.

-Move the tarball to the current directory and expand the repository
+Move the following tarballs to the current directory and expand the tarballs

 Replace <filename> with the actual name of the RPM tarball that you are expanding.